alejandroautalan/pygubu-designer/examples/i18n_gettext_demo/README.md

     cp ./locale/demoapp.pot  ./locale/es/LC_MESSAGES/demoapp.po

+Translate the file:

+    ./locale/es/LC_MESSAGES/demoapp.pot

-Translate the ./locale/es/LC_MESSAGES/demoapp.pot using a text editor or install poedit application to make the process easier.
+using a text editor or install [poedit](https://poedit.net/) application to make the process easier.

 Once the translation is finished it is necessary to compile the file to a format required by gettext.